confusedkernel/teewhy.net/content/about.md

 # About Me

-**Tyler Yeh** /tai·lr y·eh/
+**Tyler** /tai·lr/

 he/him | 21

 Born in 2002.
-Music and tech enthusiast.
+Code a little and listen to music... like, a lot.

 Currently an undergraduate studying English and Computer Science